Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 Tomcats Skyhawk BuNo 151124, WL-9, as she taxies by the photographer with a centerline tank, MBER's with Snakeyes on the inboard wing pylons and napalm on the outboard pylons.
 Unknown photographer via W. Mutza.

 1970: A-4E Skyhawk BuNo.
 151046 - a year later.
 "Tomcat" A-4E Skyhawk BuNo.
 151046 side number WL 15 flying wing on an Airforce A-1H Skyraider (SPAD).
 Picture taken in 1970 near Da Nang RVN.
-Please note the Skyhawk slats are partially open -- he's going very slow -- and the angle of incidence on the SPADs wing indicates he's going balls to the wall.
+Please note the Skyhawk slats are partially open -- he's going very slow -- and the angle of incidence on the SPADs wing indicates he's going as fast as the prop can spin.
 Photograph by Tom Stump USAF SPAD pilot.

 1970: VMA-311 A-4E BuNo.
 151176 at Da Nang.
 A-4E Skyhawk BuNo.
 151176 side number WL 1 is pictured in 1970 parked and bombed-up near the Da Nang bunker sheds.
 United States Marine Corps photograph from Dave Seaney.